F0lak/dm_open_ref/ref/proc/call.md

 This instruction exists in order to call procs dynamically, since the proc reference or name may be an expression rather than a hard-coded value.
-This may serve the same purpose as a \"function pointer\" in C programs.
+This may serve the same purpose as a "function pointer" in C programs.

 The following examples do not
 demonstrate why you would want to do this, but the syntax is